tonethar/IGME-230-Spring-2019/weekly/week-7A-notes.md

 - Code minification
 - Single-page sites

-This week, it's back to some Web design!
 We've talked about responsive design a fair amount, and been focused on hand-building our own pages.
 But in the real world, more and more developers are coming to rely on various resources of existing code that do a lot of the heavy lifting for them, and streamline the design and development process.

 ## II.
 Frameworks
 A [CSS framework](https://en.wikipedia.org/wiki/CSS_framework) is a set of CSS that can be applied as a starting point for designing a responsive page or site.
 The big one right now is Bootstrap, which was originally developed as Twitter's underlying responsive CSS.
 There are a lot of them out there, though, including: